HONEYGUIDE TENTED SAFARI CAMPS – MANTOBENI & KHOKA MOYA

-The tents at Mantobeni Camp are furnished with king size beds (we can convert these to twins should this be required), mosquito nets and soft leather couches.
-Each tent has an en-suite bathroom with a sunken concrete bath, double shower, his & hers basins and a separate toilet.
+The tents at Mantobeni Camp are furnished with king-sized beds (we can convert these to twins should this be required), mosquito nets and soft leather couches.
+Each tent has an en-suite bathroom with a sunken concrete bath, double shower, his & hers basins, and a separate toilet.

 The tents are each set on a wooden platform that has 5 steps leading up to the tent.
 There is soft lighting within the tent and we do provide mosquito repellent for our guests.

 Due to the layout and terrain of Mantobeni Camp, we only accommodate children over the age of 12 years.

 The food is a highlight.
 At both camps it's a communal affair, usually served outdoors at a long table, with log fires and torches to create a really authentic bush feel.
 Simple homemade dishes, using predominantly local produce, are plentiful and exquisitely presented.
 N.B.
 Special arrangements can be made for in-room dining or a private bush dinner.